Diocese of Castello: Olivolo

 The first bishop was Obelerius.
 He was invested and enthroned by the doge, and consecrated by the Patriarch of Grado.

 In 798 the doge nominated Cristoforo as his successor.
 Giovanni, patriarch of Grado, refused to consecrate Cristoforo due to his youth.

 Giovanni was killed for his disobedience and his successor consecrated Cristoforo.

 From his name, which is Greek, Cristoforo may have been Byzantine.

-At that time Italy was the seen of a struggle between the Lombards and Byzantines, and many in Venice were loyal to Byzantium.
+At that time Italy was the scene of a struggle between the Lombards and Byzantines, and many in Venice were loyal to Byzantium.

 The Franks rose to power in the last half of the 8th century, and in 800 Pope Leo III crowned Charlemagne as Emperor.

 In 802 a faction that was friendly to the Franks came to power in Malamocco, and sent the Doges Giovanni and Maurizio II into exile, along with the bishop of Olivolo.

 In 810 a Byzantine fleet helped restore the party that favored Byzantium, and Angelo I Participazzo was made doge.

 An attempt by the Franks to conquer the Venetian Lagoon failed, and after long negotiations it was agreed that Venice fell in the Byzantine sphere, while Venetian merchants could trade throughout the western empire.
 The Doge made his seat on the island of Rialto, and with the surrounding islands including Olivolo the new state started to take the name of Venetiae.

 In the ninth century the relics of saints Sergios and Bacchus were placed in the cathedral at Olivolo by the pro-Greek faction.

 The church of San Pietro di Castello was built by Orso Participazio, the fourth bishop of Olivolo.
 It was burned down several times.
 (Note: In 1621 the church of San Pietro di Castello was rebuilt from the ground at the expense of the patriarch Giovanni Tiepolo.)

 In 828, the second year of the Doge Giustiniano Participazio, the Caliph had ordered that the Christian churches of Alexandria, Egypt, be pulled down so their marble columns could be used for his palace.